-- 1 district will be incurred because this act creates a new crime or - 2 infraction, eliminates a crime or infraction, or changes the penalty - 3 for a crime or infraction, within the meaning of Section 17556 of - 4 the Government Code, or changes the definition of a crime within - 5 the meaning of Section 6 of Article XIIIB of the California - 6 Constitution.
+SEC.
+8. No reimbursement is required by this act pursuant to Section 6 of Article XIIIB of the California Constitution because the only costs that may be incurred by a local agency or school district will be incurred because this act creates a new crime or infraction, eliminates a crime or infraction, or changes the penalty for a crime or infraction, within the meaning of Section 17556 of the Government Code, or changes the definition of a crime within the meaning of Section 6 of Article XIIIB of the California Constitution.